MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --adapter1 adapter

 	Adapter sequence expected to be found in mate 1 reads, specified in read direction.
 For a detailed description of how to provide the appropriate adapter sequences, see the "Adapters" section of the online documentation.
-Default is AGATCGGAAGAGCACACGTCTGAACTCCAGTCACNNNNNNATCTCGTATGCCGTCTTCTGCTTG.
+Default is AGATCGGAAGAGCACACGTCTGAACTCCAGTCA.

 .. option:: --adapter2 adapter

 	Adapter sequence expected to be found in mate 2 reads, specified in read direction.
 For a detailed description of how to provide the appropriate adapter sequences, see the "Adapters" section of the online documentation.
-Default is AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT.
+Default is AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT.

 .. option:: --adapter-list filename